peteroupc/html3dutil/doc/extras_gradients.md

 #### Return Value

-An array with 32x32x4 bytes, arranged in 32 rows of 32 pixels of 4 bytes each.
+An array with 32 &times; 32 &times; x bytes, arranged in 32 rows of 32 pixels of 4 bytes each.
 For each pixel, the four bytes are color components in the following order: red, green, blue, alpha.
 (Type: UInt8Array)